 Texas State Technical College and McLennan Community College.

-Home to the Huaco Indians since the 1700s and formally established by Jacob DeCordova in 1849, Waco welcomes approximately 1.9 million annual visitors who travel directly into the City through the Waco regional airport or via the I-35 corridor.
+Home to the Wichita Indian tribe known as the "Waco" (Spanish: Hueco or Huaco) since the 1700s and formally established by Jacob DeCordova in 1849, Waco welcomes approximately 1.9 million annual visitors who travel directly into the City through the Waco regional airport or via the I-35 corridor.
 Waco is located within a 90-minute drive to Dallas-Fort Worth or Austin, making it the ideal location for quick weekend getaways throughout Texas.

 The downtown Silo District offers ample shopping and dining options, including two food